qwd/dev-site/docs/_en/resource/glossary.md

 ref: res-glossary
 ---

-## Project

-**Project** is the container for QWeather Develop Service, which can also be understood as a product you need to develop, such as a "travel app" or a "graduation design".
-See [how to setup Project](/en/docs/configuration/project-and-key/).

-## KEY

-**KEY** is the key (or token) to get the QWeather Develop Service, you can create multiple KEYs for different businesses in a Project, for example "for iOS" or "Test Only". [how to setup Key](/en/docs/configuration/project-and-key/).

-## Public ID

-Public ID is the public key of a certain data KEY of the user.
-When you use [Signature Authentication](/en/docs/resource/signature-auth/) to obtain data, you need to pass the Public ID.

 ## Rank

 Rank is an indication of the ranking of a city or region, it is calculated based on a variety of factors, such as: population, area, GDP, search popularity, etc. In GeoAPI, the response data will refer to the Rank value of the city in addition to the relevance of the keywords.
 The range of Rank is 1-10, 1 means that the city or region is more populous, larger or more popular.